IBM/integrity-enforcer/docs/README_ISHIELD_OPERATOR_CR.md

 ```

 ## Define In-scope Namespaces
-You can define which namespace is not checked by Integrity Verifier even if ResourceSigningProfile is there.
+You can define which namespace is not checked by Integrity Shield even if ResourceSigningProfile is there.
 Wildcard "*" can be used for this config.
-By default, Integrity Verifier checks RSPs in all namespaces except ones in `kube-*` and `openshift-*` namespaces.
+By default, Integrity Shield checks RSPs in all namespaces except ones in `kube-*` and `openshift-*` namespaces.

 ```yaml
 spec: